 THE TABLA is regarded as the queen of drums and percussion instruments and is the most popular Indian rhythm instrument.
 It consists of two drums, the smaller drum is termed dayan and is made of wood and is played with the right hand.
 The larger deeper-pitched drum is made of metal and is known as bayan.
 Both drums have goat or cow skin covering.
 They have a black middle spot made of iron fillings, soot and gum which produces a characteristic bell-like sound when drummed.

-.
 The combination of the two drums produces an incredible fullness and details of different rhythm structures and this fullness of expression is unmatched by any other rhythm instrument.
-No other percussion instrument has as many combination possibilites as tabla.
+No other percussion instrument has as many combination possibilities as tabla.

 It is not easy to play the tabla.
 You need to exercise great control over your hand movements.
 A seasoned tabla player uses his palms and fingers to generate diverse sounds at different pitches thereby creating amazing effects on music compositions.
 Playing a tabla solo is a cherished and unique phenomenon in the art of drumming.
 The percussive instrument can hold its melodic own for hours and yet not sound boring thanks to the wide repertoire of compositions.

 THE LESSONS aim at developing the correct technique and tone quality to allow students to create their own music and their own improvisations as tabla players while maintaining the sublime tradition of Indian tabla.
-Incorporating a modern approach, the lessons are based on the traditional training Manish received in India.
 In learning the instrument, all tabla students learn the spoken rhythms of the tabla known as tabla bols.
 According to each student's needs, lessons cover many aspects of tabla playing, including grooves and creative accompaniment, improvisation and expression as well as the more detailed and advanced techniques.

 BEING TABLA his first instrument, which gave him an amazing basis to continue studying Indian music, Manish Vyas initiated into tabla by his first teacher Zinda Hussain in Gujarat at the age of 9, which he continued for many years.
 Later when he moved to Pune, for one year, he continued his training with Nishikant Badodekar, a disciple of legendary Ustad Zakir Hussain.
 However it was under the gifted tutelage of the legendary Ustad Alla Rakha at the age of 20 that Manish received intense training for many years in Mumbai under the Punjab Gharana tradition and matured into a fine tabla player.
 He continued his studies with Ustad Kausar Ali under the Banares Gharana in Pune.
 Manish plays tabla in concerts in different styles: classical, folk, ghazal, kirtan, fusion, etc. Apart from accompaniment, Manish has performed numerous memorable solo performances in India and abroad.
 He plays tabla in all his albums and compositions.
 He has been teaching and running workshops since more than 20 years.
 His first students were Europeans who spent time in Pune, India to learn Indian music back in the 90s.